verveschool/versel/content/essays/why-most-people-resist-growth.md

 But most people are not stuck because they cannot move.

-They are stuck because they do not want to.
+They are stuck because they have not decided to.

 It usually shows up in one of two ways.

-- I am not good enough yet.
+- "I'm not good enough yet."
-- This work is beneath me.
+- "This work is beneath me."

 Different words.